Kerr Neilson: Personal life

-Neilson and his former wife, Judith, divorced in 2015.
+Kerr Neilson and his former wife, Judith Neilson, divorced in 2015.
 They have two children.
-In 2009 Kerr and Judith Neilson established and opened the White Rabbit Gallery in Sydney to display Judith Neilson's collection of Chinese contemporary art.
-Judith Neilson accumulated the collection from quarterly visits to art studios across China, since 2000; and has one of the world's most significant collections of contemporary Chinese art.
+In 2009, Kerr and Judith Neilson established the White Rabbit Gallery in Sydney to display Judith Neilson's collection of Chinese contemporary art.
+Judith Neilson accumulated the collection from frequent visits to art galleries and artist studios across China since 2000; and has one of the world's most significant collections of contemporary Chinese art.
 The White Rabbit Collection has been reported in many publications as a collection without comparison.

 Net worth

 In 2007, Kerr Neilson floated 20% of Platinum Asset Management on the ASX.
 The majority of the shares Neilson retained (57%) were valued at AUD2.9 billion.
 Neilson was listed in Forbes lists of Australia's 50 richest people from 2010 until 2019.
 In 2023, his net worth was assessed at USD960 million, according to Forbes.
 As of May 2025, the Financial Review assessed Neilson's net worth as AUD1.67 billion in the 2025 Rich List.
 His former wife's net worth has been reported separately since 2015.